-Providers are responsible for ensuring they follow the current version of the framework for their type.
+Providers are responsible for ensuring they follow the current version of the framework for their provider type.

-This policy should be read in conjunction with the Data protection and confidentiality policy, Acceptable internet use policy and GDPR privacy notice.
+This policy should be read in conjunction with the Data protection and confidentiality policy, Acceptable internet use policy and General Data Protection Regulation (GDPR) privacy notice.